fedemcmac/a-little-help/README.md

 ### Backend

-Move into the backend directory of this project.
+Navigate to the backend directory of this project.
 Use the gem manager [bundler](https://bundler.io/v2.0/guides/rails.html) to install all dependencies.
-Start the Rails server.
+Start the Rails server, which should use port 3000.

 ```bash
 cd backend